maccuci/maccuci/README.md

 ### :desktop_computer: About Me
 <div align="center">
-I'am a Backend Developer based in Brazil with expertise in programming languages such as Java, JavaScript, TypeScript and C. With a passion for software development and a commitment to quality I am dedicated to building scalable and efficient solutions for complex problems.
+I'am a Backend Developer based in Brazil with expertise in programming languages such as Java, JavaScript, TypeScript and learning Rust.
+With a passion for software development and a commitment to quality I am dedicated to building scalable and efficient solutions for complex problems.
 My experience includes developing web applications ap is and database systems for various industries.
 </div>

 ### :hammer_and_wrench: My Languages & Tools: